 Leicestershire County Council is inviting expressions of interest from Academy Proposers interested in sponsoring a new 50 place school for pupils with Social Emotional and Mental Health (SEMH) needs.
-The school will be developed on the former Oakfield School Site in Blaby, and is expected to open in September 2020.
+The school will be a new build and the opening date is subject to confirmation with the Department for Education.
 This document provides the background and specification for the new school, how it will be funded, the expected timescales for its development, information regarding how you can express an interest for its operation and how we will assess the strength of your application.

-The closing date for expressions of interest is 12 noon on Monday 2nd December 2019
+The closing date for expressions of interest is 12 noon on 30th September 2019